 - Supplements.
 Supplements can be great to add what the diet is lacking.
 Look at your history.
 Did you battle any conditions in your previous pregnancy that we are trying to avoid?
 Or anything in your regular health history that added supplements could help?
 I usually talk with patients about fish oil, b complex, vitamin c with bioflavinoids, d3, calcium magnesium, alfalfa, probiotic, and garlic just to name a few.
 Research and consider what supplements might benefit you at keeping you low risk for a vaginal delivery.
 You definitely want to speak with your provider on this and find their take on adding supplements.

 - Scar Reduction.
 It is interesting to me to find out not just how many women don’t understand how scaring can impact their deliveries, but how many providers don’t give credit to how scaring from a previous cesarean delivery can impact a VBAC.
 I recently was working with a lady who was desiring a VBA2C.
 Her labor went well, but she stalled and couldn’t progressed.
 We moved the birthing journey to a VBAC supportive hospital to continue the journey.
 A couple hours after our arrival, the baby started showing signs of distress and a surgical birth was decided on.
 While in the OR, the surgeon discovered the problem.
 This patient’s scaring from her previous deliveries was so extensive her uterus was adhered to her bladder.
-My current apprentice has an immense amount of knowledge on scaring and has made an online class to teach you how to reduce your own scars.
-I highly recommend taking her class and researching ways to reduce scar tissue.
-You can find her class here.
+I wrote an article on how to reduce cervical scar tissue at the end of labor that can be very helpful.